Andromeda Chained to the Rocks

 Andromeda Chained to the Rocks (1630) is a 34 × 24.5 cm oil-on-panel painting by the Dutch Golden Age painter Rembrandt.
 It is exhibited now in the Mauritshuis, The Hague, Netherlands.
-Andromeda represents Rembrandt's first full length mythological female nude history painting and is taken from a story in Ovid's Metamorphoses.
+Andromeda is Rembrandt's first full-length mythological female nude history painting and is taken from a story in Ovid's Metamorphoses.

 Mythology

 In Metamorphoses, Andromeda is the daughter of an Ethiopian king and queen, Cepheus and Cassiopeia.
 Cassiopeia was very boastful about her beauty, and asserted that she was more beautiful than Juno, the queen of the gods and the Nereids.
 Insulted by Cassiopeia's assertions, Neptune sent a sea monster to the Ethiopian coast.
 Neptune then could only be appeased upon the sacrifice of Andromeda, the king's beautiful virgin daughter, to the sea monster.
 Andromeda was chained naked to rocks by the coast, awaiting the sea monster.
 Perseus, passing by, noticed the beautiful girl and made a deal with her parents that he would save her, should he be allowed to have her hand in marriage.
 The king and queen agreed and Andromeda was spared.